-In October 2016, the Auburn City Council adopted the City of Auburn Parks Master Plan, the culmination of a partnership between the City of Auburn Planning and Economic Development Department and the Center for Community Design and Research at SUNY ESF.
+In 2016, the Auburn City Council adopted the Auburn Parks Master Plan.
+The Plan is the result of a partnership between the City of Auburn Planning and Economic Development Department and the Center for Community Design and Research at SUNY ESF.
 The Parks Master Plan provides long-range planning for the City's current 108.16 acres of parkland, including 23 individual parks, see map below.